History of the Center

 Fall 2014 The Center awards its first Tau Epsilon Phi Graduate Student Fellowship for graduate student recruitment.
 Tine Rassalle, Department of Religious Studies, working in archaeology under the direction of Jodi Magness, was awarded the fellowship in spring 2013 and she started her studies in fall 2014.

 Fall 2014 Andrea Dara Cooper joins the Department of Religious Studies and is named a Leonard and Tobee Kaplan Fellow.
 Michael A. Figueroa joins the Department of Music as lecturer.
 He is promoted to assistant professor in 2015.
-Danielle Christmas comes to Carolina as a postdoctoral fellow in the Department of English & Comparative Literature.
+Danielle Christmas comes to Carolina as a postdoctoral fellow in the Department of English & Comparative Literature, and in 2016 she is promoted to assistant professor and becomes a Delta Delta Delta Fellow in the Humanities.

 Spring 2015 The Center awards its first Christopher R. Browning Research and Travel Grant for undergraduate and graduate students working in the field of Holocaust studies.
 The grant was established in honor of Professor Browning‘s contributions to the field and to Carolina, upon his retirement.
 Caroline Nielson received the grant and spent the 2015-2016 academic year conducting research in Germany.